 The chances of a successful outcome with a minimum of side effects is greatest with a professional dermatology practice.
 The correct execution of Blu-U treatment for skin cancer is especially important.
 Staffed with highly trained medical personnel, the Laser and Skin Surgery Center of Indiana offers modern facilities and deep familiarity with accurate diagnosis and treatment protocols.
 In addition to friendly faces and professional expertise during clinical visits, our staff is led by renowned Indiana dermatologist C. William Hanke MD.
 In addition to being a board-certified dermatologist, Dr. Hanke is also an experienced Mohs surgeon who has published research on skin cancer treatments.

 In the first clinical visit after diagnosis, a dermatologist will apply a topical solution from a Levulan Kerastick delivery device that resembles a thick ballpoint pen.
-This solution must be left alone to soak into the affected areas for 14 to 18 hours.
-In the next clinical visit, which usually will be on the following day, the patient and all nearby personnel will don protective glasses before beginning light treatment.
-The attending dermatologist will expose targeted areas to a carefully tuned fluorescent blue light for about 15 minutes before shutting off the machine.
-Afterward, the dermatologist will ask the patient to avoid exposing treated areas to direct sunlight or bright artificial lighting systems such as halogen lamps over the next couple of days and to stay inside if possible.
+This solution must be left alone to soak into the affected areas for approximately one hour.
+The patient and all nearby personnel will don protective glasses before beginning light treatment.
+The targeted areas will be exposed to a carefully tuned fluorescent blue light for about 15 minutes before shutting off the machine.
+Afterward, patients should avoid exposing treated areas to direct sunlight or bright artificial lighting systems such as halogen lamps over the next couple of days and to stay inside if possible.

-Levulan is suitable for many patients suffering from actinic keratoses (a precancerous growth) and early-stage basal-cell and squamous-cell carcinomas.
+Levulan is suitable for many patients who have actinic keratoses, a precancerous growth.

 Depending on the nature and location of the affected areas, the attending dermatologist might anticipate discomfort by proactively applying a topical anesthetic cream.
-For a few patients, facial nerve blocks might be more appropriate.
+Cold air anesthesia is also very effective.

 After completion of a PDT session, some patients will experience light to moderate itching or tingling, prickling or stinging sensations in the affected areas.
 A few patients may experience a burning sensation, which typically fades away within 24 hours.
-Topical numbing creams and oral analgesics such as ibuprofen can be used afterward for minor pain.
+Oral analgesics such as ibuprofen can be used afterward for minor pain.

-The actual PDT session takes about 15 to 20 minutes, but each office visit might last perhaps half an hour to an hour.
+The actual PDT session takes about 4 to 15 minutes, but each office visit might last perhaps half an hour to an hour.